Neuroimaging – Studies of Psi

 The term “psi” as used here denotes various kinds of anomalous interactions, not presently explainable in conventional scientific terms, between human individuals and their environments.
 Our ongoing research in this area emphasizes the intensive study of individuals who have been carefully selected for possession of various extra-ordinary psychological skills, including in particular advanced meditators, those who can voluntarily control their Out-of-Body experiences, trance mediums, and gifted psi subjects who demonstrate such phenomena as accurate remote viewing and the ability to voluntarily effect observable changes in the physical environment via mental processes.
 If you feel you possess any or all of abilities described here, please see Contacting Us and provide a brief description of your experiences.

-Under the co-direction of Dr. Edward Kelly (psychologist & neuroscientist) and Dr. Ross Dunseath (electrical engineer), the Division of Perceptual Studies has established a state-of-the-art EEG research facility.
+Under the co-direction of Dr. Edward Kelly (psychologist & neuroscientist) and Dr. Ross Dunseath (electrical engineer), the UVA Division of Perceptual Studies, has established a state-of-the-art EEG research facility.
 This facility, known as The Ray Westphal Neuroimaging Laboratory, includes an electromagnetically and acoustically shielded chamber, a high-quality commercial EEG data-acquisition system, and extensive software resources for analysis and modeling of multichannel physiological data.
-These new resources available to DOPS enable us to engage in a higher intensity, a multifaceted program of research on altered states of consciousness and psi that was originally conceived and partially implemented through the Department of Electrical Engineering at Duke University in North Carolina.
+These resources enable us to engage in a higher intensity, a multifaceted program of research on altered states of consciousness and psi that was originally conceived and partially implemented through the Department of Electrical Engineering at Duke University in North Carolina.

 The updated technology in the The Ray Westphal Neuroimaging Laboratory enables synchronous sampling of up to 128 channels of eeg, together with additional physiological signals and signals derived from specialized sensors of various kinds.
 Extensive and sophisticated software resources have also been developed by the DOPS researchers for analysis and modeling of the resulting multichannel data.